-UPDATED 7 May 2016: A 7.9 earthquake struck Nepal in April 2015.
-Much of the damage has beeb repaired and Nepal is safe again to travel to.
+UPDATED September 2017: A 7.9 earthquake struck Nepal in April 2015.
+Nearly all of the earthquake damage has been repaired since then, making Nepal a safe place to go.

 Nepal Safe For Travelers

-I have been to Nepal 4 times since the April 2015 earthquake.
+I have been to Nepal numerous times since the April 2015 earthquake.
 I assure you that Nepal is very safe for travelers.
-There are a small handful of places in the Kathmandu Valley that are still under repair, but all other areas of the region are fine and safe.
+Nearly everything in the Kathmandu Valley has been rebuilt.
 In addition, all major trekking routes are open and safe.
-I spent several weeks trekking through the Everest Region of Nepal in March and April 2016 and saw almost no damage from last years earthquake.
+I spent several weeks trekking through the Everest Region of Nepal in March and April 2016 and saw almost no damage from the 2015 earthquake.
 The trails were completely fine and all guesthouses and restaurants were fully operational.
 It was difficult to even see damage from last years earthquake as nearly everything that was damaged has been repaired.
 Pokhara and the Annapurna Region did not suffer any damage and are also completely safe to go to.
 Time magazine reported earlier this year that the best way to help Nepal recover is to go there on vacation.
 Read the following links regarding traveling to Nepal (I personally recommend visiting Nepal!!):

 Again, the Nepal situation today is safe again after the 2015 Nepal Earthquake.
 Some Nepal earthquake relief efforts are still underway in very remote villages, but nearly all of these are out of the trekking and tourist regions.
 When more information becomes available on the Tibet Nepal Border reopening, I will immediately update this site and my Facebook page.
 For more information, including advice on which travel agency in Tibet to use, please email me at: email@example.com